BRANDS

 Gucci

-Guccio Gucci started Gucci in Florence in 1921 as a leather goods company.
+Gucci began in Florence as a leather goods company.
 Over time it became a global luxury house with huge accessory dominance.
 By the late 1990s, Gucci was a polished, high-visibility status symbol again.

 -